jonhue/soco/README.md

 The `analysis` directory contains the case studies with real-world data.
 It requires the [Python bindings](https://github.com/jonhue/soco/tree/main/implementation#python-bindings) for the `soco` crate.
 See the relevant [prerequisites](https://github.com/jonhue/soco/tree/main/analysis#prerequisites) section for more information.

+## Contributing

+We warmly welcome everyone who is intersted in contributing.
+Please reference our [Code of Conduct](CODE_OF_CONDUCT.md).

+## Releases

+[Here](https://github.com/jonhue/soco/releases) you can find details on all past releases.
+Unreleased breaking changes that are on the current master can be found [here](CHANGELOG.md).

+acts_as_favoritor follows Semantic Versioning 2.0 as defined at http://semver.org.
+Reference the [security policy](SECURITY.md).

+### Publishing

+1. Review breaking changes and deprecations in `CHANGELOG.md`.
+2. Change version in `implementation/Cargo.toml`.
+3. Reset `CHANGELOG.md`.
+4. Create a pull request to merge the changes into `main`.
+5. After the pull request was merged, create a new release listing the breaking changes and commits on `main` since the last release.
+6. The release workflow will publish the crate to crates.io.